previsionio/prevision-python/docs/source/getting_started.rst

 Configuring the dataset
 -----------------------

 Here you need to specify which column in the dataset defines the time steps.
-Also you can precise the ``group_columns`` (columns defining a unique time serie) as well as the ``apriori_columns`` (columns containing information known in advanced):
+Also you can specify the ``group_columns`` (columns defining a unique time serie) as well as the ``apriori_columns`` (columns containing information known in advanced):

 .. code-block:: python